B'nai B'rith Center for Jewish Culture: B'nai B'rith Klutznick National Jewish Museum® and B'nai B'rith Archives

 Holocaust Art Resource List

-As part of the commitment of the National Jewish Museum® to the recovery of Holocaust-era cultural assets, we are pleased to offer a Holocaust Art Resource List as well a selection of works from the Museum's collection.
+As part of the commitment of the National Jewish Museum® to the recovery of Holocaust-era cultural assets, we are pleased to include a Holocaust Art Resource List as well a selection of works from the Museum's collection.
 A special webpage devoted to the history of B'nai B'rith's Palestine Coins can be seen by clicking on the box on the right hand side of this page.

 The National Jewish Museum®